 - Developed 125 LGBT welcoming policies in 53 Missouri hospitals.

 - Worked alongside Governor Nixon’s Administration and the U.S. Attorney General to recognize same-sex Missouri marriage licenses for spouse benefits with the United States Social Security Administration.

 - Established guidance from the Missouri Department of Health and Senior Services in recognizing same-sex married lesbians on their children’s birth certificates.

 - Helped to put an end to transgender exclusions in health insurance for Missourians.

-In Feburary 2016, Andrew accepted a position with the Missouri Foundation for Health as a Policy Officer.
-Beginning his philanthropic work for MFH’s Expanding Coverage mission, Andrew has broadened his scope to encompass several MFH initiatives, including Preventing Unintended Pregnancy and Access to Care and the Foundation’s Opportunity Fund.
+In February 2016, Andrew accepted a position with the Missouri Foundation for Health as a Program Officer.
+Beginning his philanthropic work for MFH’s Expanding Coverage mission, Andrew broadened his scope in 2017 to encompass several MFH initiatives, including Preventing Unintended Pregnancy, Oral Health, Access to Care and the Foundation’s Opportunity Fund.
 During his tenure at MFH, Andrew oversaw and managed a responsive grant-making portfolio of $12 million in grants and contracts.

 When Andrew is not working, he enjoys reading, writing, and traveling.
 He loves anything that involves the outdoors and tries to get himself to the theatre and symphony as often as possible.